websights

 Example: Electronics Casing

-Let’s consider the following scenario.
-You may like to model a heatsink inside an electronics casing.
-The fluid can pass through since the casing has air gaps.
-The function of a heat sink is to transfer the heat into the fluid domain efficiently.
+Consider the following scenario.
+A heat sink is modeled inside an electronics casing, with the fluid passing through the casing via air gaps.
+The heat sink’s function is to transfer heat efficiently into the fluid domain.

-Using the Simscales geometry primitives feature, we can simplify a heatsink as a cartesian box.
-This is possible only if the box aligns to x, y, and z axes.
+Using SimScale’s geometry primitives feature, the heat sink can be simplified as a Cartesian box.
+This is only possible if the box is aligned with the x, y, and z axes.

-the picture shows ho to use simscales cartesian box type of geometry primitive to define the heat sink in an electronics cooling project
+the picture shows how to use SimScale's Cartesian box type of geometry primitive to define the heat sink in an electronics cooling project

-Figure 1: Using a cartesian box geometry primitive you can define a porous power source in SimScale
+Figure 1: Using a Cartesian box geometry primitive, it is possible to define a porous power source in SimScale

-Let’s consider a second scenario, in which the heat sink is not aligned with the x, y, and z axes.
-In this case, we need to create a part-volume around it in a local CAD software.
-This will be treated as a cell zone once we upload the CAD model to the SimScale Workbench.
-This part-volume will be visible under the scene tree as an individual part.
-Of course, the name of the part is exactly how we named it in the CAD software.
+Now consider a second scenario, in which the heat sink is not aligned with the x, y, and z axes.
+In this case, a part volume around it must be created in a local CAD software.
+This volume will be treated as a cell zone once the CAD model is uploaded to the SimScale Workbench.
+This part volume will be visible under the scene tree as an individual part, with the same name it had in the CAD software.

-To be able to create a cell zone, we need to first create the flow domain.
-Some cad tools already have a flow volume extraction feature.
-You can create the fluid domain either in your CAD software or in SimScale’s CAD Mode.
+To create a cell zone, the flow domain must first be created.
+Some CAD tools already have a flow volume extraction feature.
+The fluid domain can be created either in the CAD software or in SimScale’s CAD Edit Tool.

-Approach 1: Create the Fluid Region in Your CAD Tool
+Approach 1: Create the Flow Region and Cell Zone in Your CAD Tool

-Once the fluid region is ready, all we need to do is to create a cell zone.
-In this example, we will create a simple box on the chip face.
-This box will represent a permeable power source.
-You can use the same method to define the cell zone for momentum sources and porous media regions too.
+Once the fluid region is ready, the next step is to create a cell zone.
+In this example, a simple box is created on the chip face to represent a permeable power source.
+The same method can be used to define the cell zone for momentum sources and porous media regions.

 The fluid domain inside an electronics box and cell zone, which is defined to approximate the heatsink

-As we stated before, the cell zone is only a part to define the region inside the fluid domain.
-This means the cell zone part we created, should overlap the fluid domain.
-In other words, we should not subtract the cell zone from the fluid domain.
-In the following picture, you see the cutting view of the cell zone and fluid domain.
-The interference (overlap) between the cell zone and the fluid region is highlighted with red color.
-If you hide the cell zone (the picture on right), you will see that this region does not produce a void/cavity in the fluid region.
+As stated earlier, the cell zone is only a part used to define the region inside the fluid domain.
+This means the cell zone part must overlap the fluid domain.
+In other words, the cell zone should not be subtracted from the fluid domain.
+In the following picture, the cutting view of the cell zone and fluid domain is shown.
+The interference (overlap) between the cell zone and the fluid region is highlighted in red.
+If the cell zone is hidden (the picture on the right), this region does not produce a void or cavity in the fluid region.

 Figure 4: Cell zones should overlap with the solid or fluid parts

-Approach 2: Create the Fluid Region in the SimScale CAD Mode
+Approach 2: Create the Cell Zone in Your CAD Tool and the Fluid Region in SimScale

-If you already have the cell zone modeled in your CAD model, you can create the fluid region in SimScale.
-First, create the cell zone in your CAD tool, then import the CAD model to SimScale’s CAD Mode:
+If the cell zone is already modeled in the CAD model, the fluid region can be created in SimScale.
+First, create the cell zone in the CAD tool, then import the CAD model to SimScale’s CAD Mode:

-how to access simscale cad mode to edit a cad model
+how to access SimScale CAD Edit to edit a CAD model

-In this example, we will model the air inside the electronics casing, therefore we need to select Interval flow volume operation:
+In this example, the air inside the electronics casing is modeled, therefore the Interval flow volume operation needs to be selected:

 Did you know?

-If your model does not have an enclosure, you can use the External Flow Volume operation to create the fluid domain.
+If the model has no enclosure, the External Flow Volume operation can be used to create the fluid domain.

-How to create an internal fluid region in simscale, using the cad mode
+How to create an internal fluid region in SimScale, using the CAD Edit feature

 Figure 6: Creating an internal fluid part